Surgery at CHOC :: Preparing for Surgery: Talking to Patients and Siblings

 - Preparing Siblings for Surgery

-In addition, our Child Life Department offers patients a very special “Hello Hospital” tour that allows children to see the surgical unit, as well as any other areas of the hospital they may be in while at CHOC.
+In addition, our Child Life Department offers patients a very special pre-surgery tour that allows children to see the surgical unit, as well as any other areas of the hospital they may be in while at CHOC.
 Reservations for the tour should be made seven to 10 days prior to the day in which the patient and family would like to visit CHOC.
-Read more on the Hello Hospital tour and learn how to book a tour today.
+Read more on a pre-surgery tour and learn how to book a tour today.